Why Sifnos is Worth Visiting: 7 Reasons for 2026

 A pancake and egg breakfast from Votsalo Creperie in Platys Gialos.

-Many of the restaurants or shops we visited were also part of the owner’s home.
 Our favorite breakfast spot in Platys Gialos, Votsalo Creperie – Pizzeria, was connected right to the family’s house.

 As we sipped our Freddoccinos, we found ourselves daydreaming of what it must be like to own a restaurant perched on the sandy edge of the sea.